brodycj/android-sqlite-native-ndk-connector/README.md

     SQLiteOpenFlags.READWRITE | SQLiteOpenFlags.CREATE);
 ```

-OPTIONAL, for use with `sqlcipher-native-driver.jar` *only*: to specify the password key:
+OPTIONAL, for use with SQLCipher JAR *only*: to specify the password key:

 ```Java
 mydbc.keyNativeString("your-password");